erjicles/udacity-fsd-project1-logs-analysis/README.md

 python3 news.py
 ```

 The program will output the answers to the three project questions below.
+The
+results are provided in the **results.txt** file.

 ## Questions